-- B. Pay the non-refundable application fee; and - C. Send a copy of an unexpired passport; and - D. Send official school transcripts/records.
+- i.
+Submit online admission application; and - ii.
+Pay the non-refundable application fee; and - iii.
+Send a copy of an unexpired passport; and - iv.
+Send official school transcripts/records.

 Students must show evidence of high school completion or the equivalent.